peterjakubowski/Face-Labeler-Pilot-Workflow/README.md

 ## Future Improvements and Features

-* Add an option to let the tool approve matches without asking the user for confirmation based on some criteria like the number of matches or how close in distance a match is.
-The tool currently asks the user to approve the name for every face encountered.

 * Give the user an option to change the tolerance for finding a match.

 * Add additional face detection algorithms (or replace the current with another) that can better detect faces turned to the side or in profile.
 The current algorithm in use does best at detected faces that are turned towards the camera.